finalv2/cwp-decap-test/README.md

 This repository contains a redesigned version of childwelfareplaybook.com.
 The redesign launched in September 2025.

-Below, we'll refer to the site (or the Child Welfare Playbook as a whole) as "CWP.""
+Below, we'll refer to the site (or the Child Welfare Playbook as a whole) as "CWP."

 ## Bootstrapping